KorvinSilver/d3ta-pyqt/README.md

 <strong>This program is Work In Progress.</strong>

 Store your diary entries encrypted with this program.<br>
 Currently it works only in the command line.
-The GUI written in Kivy coming sometime in the near future.
+The GUI written in PySide2 coming sometime in the near future.

 Requirements:
 + Python 3.6 or newer